Gangler's Lodges

 Cabins at the Main Lodge

-Private deluxe cabins.
+Private Deluxe Cabins.
 Each duplex cabin hosts four anglers.
 Each cabin has two bedrooms with two full-size beds per room and two private baths with towels and soap.
-The cabins are carpeted, propane heated, and have a screened-in porch with chairs and two rod holder racks.
-In each room, there is free Wi-Fi, a dresser, nightstand, TV, DVD player, table and chairs, couches, coffee table, coffee maker, extra pillows, linens and blankets, and closets with plenty of hooks and hangers.
+The cabins are carpeted, propane-heated, and have a screened-in porch with chairs and two rod holder racks.
+Each room has free Wi-Fi, a dresser, nightstand, TV, DVD player, table and chairs, couches, coffee table, coffee maker, extra pillows, linens and blankets, and closets with plenty of hooks and hangers.
 Coffee is delivered each morning at 7:00 a.m.

-Gangler's has five Outpost Lodges strategically placed.
+Gangler's has five strategically placed outpost lodges.
 At some of the Lodges, you will need to do your own cooking, but food is provided.

 Gangler's Five-Star Outposts: